-The San Francisco Nike Women’s Marathon, AKA the run with a Tiffany necklace at the end.
-It is one of the most popular runs in all of California and has a massive list to get in each year.
-Amie did it this year and loved it so we wrote a post together with her experience as a runner and mine as a spectator, check it out.
+The San Francisco Nike Women’s Marathon, AKA, the run with a Tiffany necklace at the end.
+It is one of the most popular half marathons in all of California and has a massive waitlist to get in each year.
+Amie did it this year (2014) and loved it, so we wrote a post together with her experience as a runner and mine as a spectator, check it out below.

 - Must get is a lottery for a chance to run in it, your chances are better with a team